Young Avengers: "Civil War"

 In Civil War #2, the members of Young Avengers are captured by S.H.I.E.L.D. for not complying with the registration act.
-Captain America and the Falcon help them escape, freeing Wiccan, allowing him to teleport the group to a base only known to Nick Fury and a few resistance fighters.
-Once in Captain America's secret base, the Young Avengers join the resistance movement called Secret Avengers.
-The Young Avengers joins the fight against Iron Man and the pro-registration heroes.
-Stature leaves the resistance after Goliath is killed by a clone of Thor and the Secret Avengers are forced to retreat from battle leaving Wiccan behind.
-However, shortly afterwards Stature registers and begins superhero training.
-The remainder of the team remained with Captain America.
-Stature is seen alongside Iron Man and the rest of the "pro-reg" group during the final battle between registered and rebel heroes.
-Deadpool is commissioned as a "hero hunter" in the war and frequently remarks how he'd like to capture "those nubile Young Avengers".
+Captain America and Falcon help them escape, freeing Wiccan, allowing him to teleport the group to a base only known to Nick Fury and a few resistance fighters.
+Once in Captain America's secret base, the Young Avengers join the Secret Avengers, a resistance against Iron Man and the pro-registration heroes.
+Stature leaves the resistance after Goliath is killed by Ragnarok and the Secret Avengers are forced to retreat from battle, leaving Wiccan behind.
+Shortly afterwards, Stature registers and begins superhero training.
+The remainder of the team remain with Captain America.

 With the surrender of Captain America, the rest of the Young Avengers are granted amnesty in exchange for registration.
-All the members except Hawkeye, Patriot and Speed registered, and began training at Camp Hammond.
-In the last issue of the Fallen Son crossover, when the funeral of Captain America takes place at Washington D.C., all of the Young Avengers are seen, wearing their Super Hero outfits, and are even mentioned by name by the Falcon, while delivering the ceremonial speech.
-This suggests another amnesty was offered to Hawkeye, Patriot and Speed, who had stayed in the resistance after the end of the Civil War, alongside the New Avengers.

-In She-Hulk #21, it was revealed that the Hulking and Wiccan that joined the Initiative were actually a pair of interdimensional travelers known as "Alphas" whereas the actual Hulkling and Wiccan were shocked at the discovery that they had registered.
-Hawkeye, Patriot, and Speed remain unregistered.
+All the members except Hawkeye, Patriot, and Speed register and begin training at Camp Hammond.
+In She-Hulk #21, it is revealed that the Hulking and Wiccan who joined the Initiative were actually a pair of interdimensional travelers known as Alphas.